Our Impact

 Average annual child care cost for toddler or preschooler: $48,000 (7x federal affordability guideline)

-Percentage of income-eligible families with access to subsidized child care: 45%
+Percentage of eligible families with access to subsidized child care: 45%

 Families are scaling back work hours, quitting jobs, and turning down promotions because of lack of affordable, reliable child care